 Construction is anticipated to begin in the fall of 2022 and occur over a period of 2 years.
 The limited repair and alteration work would occur simultaneously on both buildings but not all the same components would be done at the same time.
 Construction work would be conducted during normal business hours as often as possible (i.e., Monday through Friday, 7:30 A.M. to 5:00 P.M.); however, some work may occur during other hours as needed and would likely occur within the interior portions of the structures.
-Tenants of the buildings would continue to work in the buildings during the repair work and may be relocated to other sections of Photo the buildings as necessary for safety.
+Tenants of the buildings would continue to work in the buildings during the Photo: Appraisers Building example of curtain wall repairs needed.

+repair work and may be relocated to other sections of the buildings as necessary for safety.